CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/recovery/recover-encryption-key-from-backup.md

 ---
-title: "Recover Encryption Key From Backup"
+title: "Recover Encryption Key from Backup"
-linkTitle: "Recover Encryption Key From Backup"
+linkTitle: "Recover Encryption Key from Backup"
 description: "Instructions to recover the Encryption Key from backups."
 weight: 30
 ---

 # {{% param title %}}

 This guide describes how to recover the Encryption Key from a backup.
-This will recover the Encryption Key to the application servers, the web application server, and the load balancer server if a built-in load balancer is used.
+This will recover the Encryption Key to the application servers, the web application server, and the load balancer server if the built-in load balancer is used.

 {{% alert title="Warning" color="warning" %}}
-The Encryption Key must be recovered before any installation of {{% ctx %}}.
+If recovering to new hardware, the Encryption Key must be recovered before {{% ctx %}} is installed.
 {{% /alert %}}

-### Configure the Recover Script
+### Configure the Recovery Script
 1. In the `Cortex Innovation {{< version >}} - App Server Install Scripts\Recovery` folder, locate the `Cortex.Innovation.EncryptionKey.Recover.ps1` script and open it with a text editor.
 1. Configure the script according to the details given below:

     ```powershell
     .\Cortex.EncryptionKey.Recover.ps1 `
-        -TargetMachines @("app-server1","app-server2","app-server3", "lb-server","web-server") `
+        -TargetMachines @("app-server1", "app-server2", "app-server3", "lb-server", "web-server") `
         -BackupPath "\\UncPath\BackupLocation" `
         -Credential $Credential
     ```